Article updated on:

 Join our newsletter to learn more about stem cell therapy and the science behind it.

-Stem cell therapy for diabetes, utilizing umbilical cord tissue-derived cells, offers a promising treatment by generating insulin-producing islet cells.
+Stem cell therapy for type 1 diabetes harnesses the power of umbilical cord tissue-derived cells to create insulin-producing islet cells.

 {{protocol1="/styling"}}